James R. Keller

 Master Mediator Panel

 The Covid-19 virus has not stopped my new law firm—Midwest Law LLC, which opened on May 1, 2020—from assisting lawyers and parties in ADR.
 Since Spring 2020, I have mediated and arbitrated many construction cases mostly via Zoom and a few in person.
-They have involved one of this country’s largest and newest aquariums (400,000 gallons), a world-class fitness center associated with a major league professional baseball organization, and the new training facility for a professional hockey team, among others.
+They have involved one of this country’s largest and newest aquariums (400,000 gallons), a world-class fitness center associated with a major league professional baseball organization, the new training facility for a professional hockey team, two international hospital buildings (part of a billion-dollar expansion) in St. Louis, a massive wind farm in Wyoming, three convenience stores in the Kansas City area, among others.
 Confidentiality prevents details and specifics on these and all ADR cases.
 I also have been a neutral on disputes about tax services, home construction, two separate apartment complex construction projects and several other construction and commercial matters, both large and small.
 All participants agree—there is no substitute for in-person hearings and contact.
 But, Zoom is working reasonably well, and we have adapted, in this difficult time.
 Zoom continues to be an invaluable bridge for parties and counsel to resolve their disputes with safety in mind and no delay.

 My Mom’s Family gave me the Law: